Odd and even cycle lengths, minimum degree and chromatic number in graphs: Proof of Theorem

 3mm

 Now we remain to consider that there exists a longest even cycle $C$ such that $G-V(C)$ is not an independent set.
-We will prove that this cannot happen by deducing a contradiction to $|L_e(G)|\leq k$ or $C$ is the largest even cycle.
+We will prove that this cannot happen by our assumption $|L_e(G)|= k$ and $C$ is the largest even cycle.
 We choose a longest path $P$ in $G-V(C)$ with two endpoints $A$ and $B$ such that

 (1) if possible, $N(A)\cap V(C)\not=\emptyset$ and $N(B)\cap V(C)\not=\emptyset$.

 (2) the furthest neighbor of $A$ in $P$ is as close to $B$ in $P$ as possible,

 (3) the furthest neighbor of $B$ in $P$ is as close to $A$ in $P$ as possible.